 The disciples go through the experience of the Lord's resurrection together.
 Throughout the process, they enter into a new Communion, becoming one Body.
 They share with each other and become bread of life for others.
 They pray together, and share a joy that surpasses any hardship.
 They become open to everyone and serve all.
 They learn to celebrate, announce, live and witness to the Resurrection, together.
 Their Sunday gathering is the height of that new lifestyle.
 Throughout the centuries, this has not changed, and it is what we do every Sunday Mass.
 It is who we are.
 Gathered around the real presence of Jesus in our midst, let us recognize that, together, we are truly the Body of the risen Christ.
-Today's Perpetual Profession is only understood in light of that recognition and identity.
+That is the meaning of today's dedication of the Shrine.